pvdlg/diffbot-java-sdk/README.md

 The batch API allows to prepare multiple Article, Frontpage, Image, Product and/or Classifier request and to send them all at once.
 The batch API:
  * limits the number of API calls and reduces the network load, by avoiding http overhead for every request
  * slightly improve the performances if a lot of requests are executed
- * limits the usage of the Diffbot quota

 To prepare requests to be executed in batch:
 ```java